-Voting requirement: In order to be adopted, all ordinary resolutions require the support of a majority of the votes cast by shareholders present or represented by proxy at the meeting.
-The quorum for the meeting is 25% of the issued share capital of the Company.
+Voting requirement: In order to be adopted, all ordinary resolutions require the support of 50% plus one vote cast by shareholders present or represented by proxy at the meeting.
+The quorum for the meeting is minimum of 25% of the issued share capital of the Company.